chef-boneyard/openssl/README.md

 Requirements
 ------------

 The `random_password` mixin works on any platform with the Ruby SecureRandom module.
-This module are already included with Chef.
+This module is already included with Chef.

 The `openssl_x509` and 'openssl_dhparam' lwrps work on any platform with the OpenSSL Ruby bindings installed.
 These bindings are already included with Chef.